hzz0024/hzz0024.github.io/_posts/2020/2020-11-04-dom_vs_wild.markdown

 3) NumberOfSaples is the number of populations sampled.

 4) qthreshold sets the threshold for whether a locus is deemed an "outlier" (5% by default).
 These q-values are calculated based on the right-tail p-values for each locus.

+1) first trial using 5 populations and 50k bp thinned dataset

 ```R
 ################# start outflank #################